webappsuk/HttpRecorder/README.md

 At its core the library is designed to record `HttpResponseMessage` results for any given `HttpRequestMessage` into a binary LZW compressed 'Cassette' file.
 This is primarily designed to support both the following use cases:
 - Recording calls to an external API for replaying in test runs, allowing tests to be run offline and reliably/repeatably.
 - Efficient caching web server responses to disk.

+Many of the libraries out there support one or the other, but fundamentally the problems are the same, and just require a better interface design.

+Other core features I couldn't find elsewhere:
+- Highly extensible
 - Fast, compact storage, that supports byte content not just strings.
 For this I'm using the excellent [MessagePack](https://github.com/neuecc/MessagePack-CSharp) format with added compression.
 - Correctly instrument `HttpClientFactory` clients, and support custom `HttpMessageHandler`s

-Many of the libraries out there support one or the other, but fundamentally the problems are the same, and just require a better interface design.

-Other core features I couldn't find elsewhere:
 - Allowing request matching to be highly customisable (i.e. deciding which parts of a request to match on whilst ignoring other elements)
 - Accurately rebuilding a `HttpResponseMessage` as it was initially returned (this is particularly releveant to the `HttpResponseMessage.Content` type which most libraries do not reproduce accurately)
 - Support streaming of responses to disk, allowing for large disks and efficient memory usage - particularly useful for replaying large file downloads, etc. [TODO]